-No one is exempted when a disaster strikes, and the likelihood of one’s survival could depend on how well-prepared they are in such scenarios.
+No one is exempted when a disaster strikes, and the likelihood of one’s survival could depend on how well-prepared one is in such scenarios.
 What kind of preparation does this entail?
 First, doing some research on what kind of disasters are likely to happen in your area is essential.
 Is your area prone to flooding?
 Are you often in the pathway of a tornado or hurricane?
 This information will help you in the process of making the next step — creating an emergency survival kit.

 What kind of emergency kit are you making?